Hakunaa99/Hakunaa99/README.md

 - 👋 Hi, I’m @Hakunaa99 and i am based 🟦
 - 🌱 I’m currently learning to develop on the BASE Network
-- ⚡ Fun fact: I scream Base everday when i wake up
+- ⚡ Fun fact: I scream Base everyday when i wake up

 <!---
 Hakunaa99/Hakunaa99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.